-Installation: Install and configure Infrastructure
+Get started: Install and configure the Infrastructure agent

 - Create a config file with your license key.

-- Download the agent.
+- Download and install the agent.

 Filter sets allow you to organize your hosts based on criteria that matter most to you.
 You can filter your hosts by any Infrastructure attribute, such as geographic location, hostname, or Linux distribution.